jacksonh/manos/docs/tutorial-page-1.md

 Make sure you don't have any spaces in your application name.

 This will create a folder named <YourApplicationName> and a few files and subfolders.
-Assumming your application was named HelloWorld, you'll now have a structure something like this:
+Assuming your application was named HelloWorld, you'll now have a structure something like this: